 This popular traditional coffee house opened in the late-19th century and also appeared in Seasons 1 and 2 of Vienna Blood.
 It remains popular with locals and has distinctive red and white patterned upholstery with an Edwardian feel to the place.

 (A top place to stand and photograph the opera)

 The Albertina has numerous top-class art exhibitions as well as a set of restored staterooms to view.

 The opera house lights up at night, and the spot next to the stone balustrade where Céline and Jesse talk provides an ideal opportunity for photos.

-Then we return to the Donaukanal for a candlelit drink on board a ship.
+Then we return to the Donaukanal for a candlelit drink on a ship.
 Sadly, that particular vessel has long left for other shores.